 - Go and watch as many plays as you can, the more experimental the better, and pay attention to their technical aspects: sound, lighting, staging, narrative devices.
 Write up notes, get inspired, and test out what you’ve learned when creating your piece.

-Claire Trévien’s The Shipwrecked House is currently touring the UK.
+Claire Trévien’s The Shipwrecked House toured the UK.
 Tour dates with more to be announced can be found on the Penned in the Margins website.
-The show is coming to London on 13 November 2014, Bridport on 14 November 2014 and Oxford on 9 January 2015!
+The show came to London on 13 November 2014, Bridport on 14 November 2014 and Oxford on 9 January 2015!

 Claire Trévien is the author of Low-Tide Lottery (Salt, 2011) and The Shipwrecked House (Penned in the Margins, 2013) which was longlisted in the Guardian First Book Awards.
 Her poetry has appeared in numerous publications including the Sunday Times, POETRY, Magma, Best British Poetry 2012, and The Charnel House.
 She is currently co-editing an anthology with Gareth Prior called Other Countries: Contemporary Poets Rewiring History.
 She edits Sabotage Reviews and tutors for the Poetry School.